Michael Rubin (businessman): Personal life

 Rubin has been included in the Forbes 400: The Richest People in America, the Forbes: The World's Billionaires list, and the Bloomberg Billionaires Index.
 His wealth, as of August 2024, was valued at $11.5 billion.

 Rubin was included in Bleacher Reports "Power 50" list in 2018, which highlights influential figures in sports culture.
 He was also recognized as one of the "Top 50 Most Influential People in Sports Business" by Sports Business Journal for five consecutive years between 2015 and 2019.
 In 2021, he was named the "Most Influential Person in Sports Business" by Sports Business Journal.
 In 2022, the publication recognized him as "Sports Executive of the Year".
 In 2024, Rubin was recognized by Sports Illustrated as one of "The 50 Most Influential Figures in Sports," and in 2025, he was recognized by Billboard as a "Sports and Music Power Player."

+In 2026, Rubin was named to Time's inaugural TIME100 Sports list, recognizing 100 influential figures in sports.

 Political contributions

 Ahead of the 2025 Boston mayoral election, Rubin donated $1 million to the Super PAC Your City, Your Future, which supported Josh Kraft's campaign against incumbent mayor Michelle Wu, who was re-elected.